mortcanty/earthengine/README.md

  		docker run -it -p 5000:5000 --name=ee mort/eedocker

- 3. At the container prompt execute the command
+ 3. If the container is not found it will be automatically downloaded from Dockerhub and started.
+At the container prompt execute the command

  		earthengine authenticate

  	and follow the instructions.
-You will have to copy the given URL and paste it into your local browser
+You will have to copy the given URL and paste it into your local browser.

- 4. After successful authentification, run the command
+ 4. After successful authentification the credetials are saved to the container.
+Now run the command

  		python app.py

  	and point your browser to

  		localhost:5000

+ 5. Hit

+ 		Ctrl C

+ 	to stop the Flask application server and

+ 		exit

+ 	to leave the container.

+ 6. Stop the container with

+ 		docker stop ee

+ 7. Re-start and enter the container with

+ 		docker start -ai ee

+ 8. Run the command

+		python app.py

+	to re-start the server.